Each week, bankruptcy attorney Elizabeth Domenico spends time educating the community about their debt resolution options.

 Call 303-688-0944 or schedule the appointment online when you click here.

 Good morning, and welcome back to debt resolution Fridays.
 Friday, August 7th, and we’re here to answer questions regarding bankruptcy and debt resolution.
 Just like for the past few months, we have made this weekly event whereby myself or my associate, Jen Cos, are available to answer questions live for anyone who does have inquiries about some debt problems or filing for bankruptcy.
 We want to remind you that any past due sorry, any past live events are gonna be archived on our Robinson and Henry website along with Facebook page.
 We do have the ability for you to answer or submit questions prior to these live events so that we can address those.
 Also, while we’re live, we have someone available on our site taking these questions if you want to ask them live and get them answered.
 If you’re not able to do either of those things, you can always submit them through our website or call the office and we’ll be happy to get those answered.
 The goal of this is to just get general information out while we’re going through the pandemic specifically, but just in general anyway, to let you know there are options and to answer specific questions.
-As a follow up to that, we do offer free consultations if you believe that you will be benefited by speaking to an attorney, we offer that service as a one half hour free consultation initially, you can just call our office at 3036880944 to get that schedule.
+As a follow up to that, we do offer free case assessments if you believe that you will be benefited by speaking to an attorney, we offer that service as a one half hour free case assessment initially, you can just call our office at 3036880944 to get that schedule.
 You can also visit our website, www.robinsonandhenry.com.
 We have offices all over the greater part of the Denver metro area as well as far south as Colorado Springs.
 So we will have the availability to help you out either virtually or in office.
 So, just like the format of all the prior ones that we have done for our live events, we are going to take these questions as they come in.
 Some of them may have been duplicated from prior sessions, but that probably means it’s a pretty common question or a hot topic going on right now just to make sure that whoever is viewing if they haven’t been able to see any prior answers, we get that information conveyed to you.

 How does a surviving spouse handle their deceased spouse’s credit card debt if there was no money left in their estate?